brhinescot/Cropper/README.md

 If Cropper is being used to save Print Screen images (Cropper will capture even while the crop form is minimized)
 * PrintScreen: Take a screen shot of the entire desktop or start/stop a recording plug-in.
-* Alt+PrintScreen: Take a screen shot of the current active window or start/stop a recording plug-in.
+* Alt + PrintScreen: Take a screen shot of the current active window or start/stop a recording plug-in.
-* Ctrl{"+"}Alt{"+"}PrintScreen: Take a screen shot of the region below the mouse or start/stop a recording plug-in.
+* Ctrl + Alt + PrintScreen: Take a screen shot of the region below the mouse or start/stop a recording plug-in.

 ## Output Options
 Cropper is able to output images to a variety of formats.
 There is an extensibility model allowing developers to create custom output plug-ins.
 Descriptions of some of the default plug-ins are given below.